nyannko/baojunwang/research.md

 </tr>
 </table>

-### 2. Synthetic cellular sensors and biomanufacturing
+### 2. Synthetic cellular sensors and biocomputation

 <table>
 <tr>
 <td width="50%">
 <p>In this area, the engineered gene networks or protein assembly tools are employed for applications including smart multi-input cell-based/cell-free biosensors for environmental monitoring and diagnostics, and as enabling tools to customize biomaterials and biologics manufacturing.
 New synthetic sensors are being developed to sense specific environmental toxins or disease related signals (pathogens, nucleic acids and cancers) with high selectivity and sensitivity.
-Genetic logic and analog circuits are applied to link the synthetic sensors and specialized actuators such as reporters, electron conduits and functional pathways to generate various bespoke output responses.
-Further, dynamic sensor-regulators are constructed in microbial cell factories to allow balancing metabolism and adaptively tuning product synthesis rate.</p>
+Genetic logic and analog circuits are applied to link the synthetic sensors and specialized actuators such as reporters, electron conduits and functional pathways to generate intelligent bespoke output responses.</p>
 </td>
 <td width="50%" style="vertical-align:middle">
 <center><img alt="" src="../assets/er2.png" style=" width:600px"></center>